Download & Other Tools

 -

-- 2018 California Children's Report Card, Children Now
+- 2024 California Children's Report Card.
+Children Now.

-- Children Living Apart from Their Parents: Highlights from the National Survey of Children in Nonparental Care, 2016, U.S. Dept. of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, Radel, L., et al.
+- Children Living Apart from Their Parents: Highlights from the National Survey of Children in Nonparental Care.
+(2016).
+U.S. Dept. of Health and Human Services.
+Radel, L., et al.

 - County/Regional Reports